 Car Accidents Causing Aortic Dissection

-Because of the nature of car accidents, they often cause aortic dissections.
+Because of the nature of car accidents and the different types of car accidents, they often cause aortic dissections.
 Aortic dissections are caused when there is trauma to the chest, which is often seen in a victim wearing a seat belt or was involved with airbag deployment.
 In a serious car accident, when the chest receives a violent impact, such as the Restraint of a seat belt for the physical impact of an airbag, and aortic dissection can occur

 Consequences of Aortic Dissection